-In the past year, the sources for the funding of the Group's financial liabilities were chiefly the following:
+In the past year, the sources for funding the Group's financial liabilities were primarily the following:

-- Positive cash flow from current operations, which totaled approx. NIS 941 million in the year ended December 31, 2020, compared with NIS approx. 1,585 million in the same period last year. - Liquid assets and unencumbered assets. - The Group has mortgaged income-producing properties, the fair value of which significantly exceeds the loan undertaken therefor. - Refinancing of debts in the capital market and/or institutional bodies and/or banks.
+- Positive cash flow from current operations that totaled approx. NIS 1,357 million in the year ended December 31, 2021, compared with NIS approx. 941 million in the year ended December 31, 2020. - Liquid assets and unencumbered assets. - The Group has mortgaged income-producing properties, the fair value of which significantly exceeds the loan undertaken therefor. - Refinancing of debts in the capital market and/or institutional bodies and/or banks.